 In this tutorial, we will show you how to install Apache Hadoop on CentOS 7.
-For those of you who didn’t know, Apache Hadoop is an open-source software framework written in Java for distributed storage and distribution processes, it handles very large size of data sets by distributing it across computer clusters.
-Rather than rely on hardware to deliver high-availability, the library itself is designed to detect and handle failures at the application layer, so delivering a highly-available service on top of a cluster of computers, each of which may be prone to failures.
+For those of you who didn’t know, Apache Hadoop is an open-source software framework written in Java for distributed storage and distribution processes, it handles a very large size of data sets by distributing it across computer clusters.
+Rather than rely on hardware to deliver high availability, the library itself is designed to detect and handle failures at the application layer, so delivering a highly available service on top of a cluster of computers, each of which may be prone to failures.

 Install Apache Hadoop on CentOS 7

 Since Hadoop is based on java, make sure you have Java JDK installed on the system.
 If you don’t have Java installed on your system, use the following link to install it first.

 email@example.com ~# java -version java version "1.8.0_45" Java(TM) SE Runtime Environment (build 1.8.0_45-b14) Java HotSpot(TM) 64-Bit Server VM (build 25.45-b02, mixed mode)

 Step 2.
 Install Apache Hadoop.

 It is recommended to create a normal user to configure apache Hadoop, create a user using the following command:

 useradd hadoop passwd hadoop

 After creating a user, it also required to set up key-based ssh to its own account.
 To do this use execute the following commands: